RonNewcomb/react-vite-project/README.md

 The `overlayClassName` prop passes the classes onto the overlay.
 There are no pre-existing classes to clash with, but remember the default `overlayStyle` will override anything set by className.

-The `msDismissDelay` is the number of milliseconds to wait until removing modal from DOM.
-This allows any exit animations you've made time to play out.
-It doesn't make the async call wait, so the page underneath can get on with whatever it needs to do, but it could always add a wait itself if it wishes to make the user wait for animation.
+The `msDismissDelay` is the number of milliseconds to wait until removing the modal from the DOM.
+This gives any exit animations you've made time to play out.
+Nicely, it doesn't block the async call's return.

 ## Details

-The `<ModalProvider/>` only renders once.
+The `<ModalProvider/>` only renders once (assuming, of course, nothing upwind of it causes everything to do so).
 The individual modals also tend to render only when a modal is first started or just finished.
 You don't have to worry about entire app re-renders from popping modals.

-Autofocuses the first focusable element in the modal.
+It autofocuses the first focusable element in the modal.

 You can pop modals on top of modals if you want.
 Some may question your UX brilliance but they're just haters.